 (b) the operator has not ensured that the water samples are taken at least once per month and that the other requirements of subregulation (1) are complied with.

-(6) If the EDPH grants an exemption under subregulation (4), the operator must ensure that the water samples are taken at least once per month and that the other requirements of subregulation (1) are complied with.
+(6) If the Chief Health Officer grants an exemption under subregulation (4), the operator must ensure that the water samples are taken at least once per month and that the other requirements of subregulation (1) are complied with.

-[Regulation 21 amended in Gazette 8 Dec 2009 p.
-5000.]
+[Regulation 21 amended: Gazette 8 Dec 2009 p.
+5000; 10 Jan 2017 p.
+259.]

 22. Improvement orders

-(1) The EDPH or an environmental health officer of the local government of the district in which an aquatic facility is located may give the operator of the facility an improvement order if satisfied that —
+(1) The Chief Health Officer or an authorised officer of the local government of the district in which an aquatic facility is located may give the operator of the facility an improvement order if satisfied that —

 (a) the operator is not complying with regulation 19(1) or (2) to the extent to which the operator must comply with that provision; or